csmichael/dpcovid/README.md

 Since the size of Gowalla dataset is large, please download the dataset and unzip it as follows:

-1, Download the unzip Gowalla dataset:
+1, Download the Gowalla dataset:
 `wget http://snap.stanford.edu/data/loc-gowalla_totalCheckins.txt.gz`

 2, Unzip the file:
 `tar -zxvf loc-gowalla_totalCheckins.txt.gz`

 (Optional) * Synthetic dataset:*
 We've prepared the file 'df_synthetic_1600.csv' for basic testing on the synthetic dataset.
-For the scalability test, since the dataset is too large, readers could generate the datasets with 100K users using:
+For the scalability test, since the dataset is too large, readers please generate the datasets with 100K users using:
 `python main.py --gen_synthetic`

-## To run an experiment:
+## To run the experiment:

 With default parameters:
 `python main.py`